The Society of Apostolic Life Donum Dei

 | Definitive Incorporation | For life | Total and irrevocable commitment in the Society of Apostolic Life Donum Dei. |

-To make Christ known and loved through the witness of life, service, and hospitality, inspired by the meeting of Jesus and the Samaritan woman at the well (John 4).
+To make Christ known and loved through the witness of life, service, and hospitality, inspired by the encounter between Jesus and the Samaritan woman at the well (John 4).

 The Virgin Mary, Immaculate Patroness and spiritual Mother of the Missionary Family.
 Model of purity, humility, and total availability to God.